 However, once you realize that the arthritic processes are normal and typically not overly symptomatic, it is generally easy to repudiate the nocebo effect of the diagnosis and live a pain-free and active life well into old age.
 Just be sure to learn all the facts about arthritis and its virtually universal nature.

-This article clarifies the universal truths of spinal osteoarthritic change.
+This article clarifies the universal truths of spinal osteoarthritic change and delves into the effects the condition has on the emotional self.

 Spinal arthritis is generally blamed for causing pain through one of following common processes.
 All of these mechanisms sound scary and can therefore enact troublesome psychological effects on the patient if not properly and objectively explained by the diagnosing physician: